← Back to Blog

 [Paste transcript]

-This replaces a task that typically takes 60-90 minutes and produces output that is often better-structured than what most shows publish.
+This replaces a task that typically takes 60–90 minutes and produces output that is often better-structured than what most shows publish.
+The chapter markers alone improve listener retention — people can navigate to the moment they care about instead of scrubbing through the whole episode.

 Writing Episode Scripts and Outlines